Wentworth Institute of Technology

-A century ago, Wentworth opened as a vocational tech school.
-Today, we are a nationally ranked university that is a top choice for talent-hungry employers.
+A century ago, Wentworth Institute of Technology opened as a vocational tech school.
+Today, we’re a nationally ranked university that’s a top choice for talent-hungry employers.
 Based in Boston—a hotspot for innovation, entrepreneurship, research, finance, manufacturing, and health sciences—Wentworth is a launching pad for students to pursue the careers of their dreams.
 Among our majors, state-of-the-art labs and facilities, a leading-edge cooperative education (co-op) program, and distinguished faculty, Wentworth’s academic programs are truly exceptional.
 Wentworth offers exciting opportunities for students looking to build a framework for success in the innovation economy.

-At Wentworth, we are dedicated to ideas—ideas that will solve the problems confronting us all in our lives and work.
+At WIT, we’re dedicated to ideas—ideas that will solve the problems we all confront in our lives and work.
 Our role is to give you everything you need to develop your ideas, test them, and launch them into the world.
-We have designed Wentworth as a real-world laboratory focused on real-world problem-solving; a university dedicated to creating a new generation of problem solvers that every organization needs and strives to hire.
+We’ve designed Wentworth as a real-world laboratory focused on real-world problem-solving.
+WIT is a university dedicated to creating a new generation of problem-solvers that every organization needs and strives to hire.
 The result?
-A stunning 99% of Wentworth graduates are employed or attending grad school six months after graduation.
+A stunning 99% of our students are employed or attending grad school within six months of graduation.

 Academics at Wentworth

-When you join the Wentworth community, you enjoy the benefits of small class sizes (approximately 20 students) and individual attention from a dedicated teaching faculty with professional industry experience.
-There are more than two dozen state-of-the-art laboratories, makerspaces, and studios, which are an integral component of all majors at Wentworth, creating a hands-on learning environment.
+When you join the Wentworth community, you’ll enjoy the benefits of small class sizes (with approximately 20 students on average) and individual attention from a dedicated teaching faculty with professional industry experience.
+We have more than two dozen state-of-the-art laboratories, makerspaces, and studios, which are integral components of all majors at Wentworth, creating a hands-on learning environment.
 Wentworth is also one of the more affordable full-time baccalaureate options in Boston.

 Wentworth offers one of the most comprehensive cooperative education (co-op) programs in the United States.
-For over 40 years, Wentworth has been opening doors and helping students gain paid, professional work experience.
+For over 40 years, WIT has been opening doors and helping students gain paid professional work experience.
 Before graduation, all students are required to work for two semesters in a paid position directly related to their major.
-Co-op provides valuable, practical experience that serves students well in their search for employment after graduation.
-Our most recent report revealed that 94% of our graduates are employed in their field of study.
+Co-op provides valuable, practical experiences that serve students well in their search for employment after graduation.
+Our most recent report revealed that 96% of our graduates are employed in their field of study.